rashiagarwal1994/FanCodeAssignment/README.md

    and run the test case "verifyFanCodeUsersTodoCompletion"

-4. A report folder will be created in parallel to src/ folder.
+4. A report file will be created in parallel to ./target/ExtentReport.html.
 5. Open the report in a browser to view the test results.